Dr. Peter Simon, Michael and Sonja Koerner President & CEO

 The President's Gallery

 In 1997, Dr. Simon launched The Glenn Gould School in order to establish a highly focused performance training entity in Canada for exceptionally gifted musicians.
 Named in honour of The Royal Conservatory’s most acclaimed alumnus, The Glenn Gould School has emerged as one of the most outstanding performance training institutions in the world.
-With a limited enrollment of 130 students, many of whom are on a full scholarship program, The Glenn Gould School offers a highly enriched environment in which the development and artistic growth of each student is guided closely by teacher mentors.
-Each year students are brought into contact with a wide range of international artists, many of whom perform in Koerner Hall.
-Faculty of the Glenn Gould School include acclaimed artists and teachers such as Andres Diaz, Paul Kantor, John O’Conor, John Perry, Frank Morelli, and the late Leon Fleisher.
-Recent graduates include 20-year-old Deutsche Grammophon recording artist and internationally acclaimed pianist Jan Lisiecki.
+With 130 students, many of whom are on a full scholarship program, The Glenn Gould School offers a highly enriched environment in which the development and artistic growth of each student is guided closely by teacher mentors.
+Each year, students are brought into contact with a wide range of international artists, many of whom perform in Koerner Hall.
+Faculty of the Glenn Gould School include acclaimed artists and teachers such as Andrés Diaz, Paul Kantor, John O’Conor, John Perry, Frank Morelli, and the late Leon Fleisher.
+Recent graduates include 20-year-old Deutsche Grammophon recording artist and internationally acclaimed pianist, Jan Lisiecki.

 In 2013, The Royal Conservatory's young artists programs were restructured and renamed as The Phil and Eli Taylor Performance Academy for Young Artists.
-Each year 90 highly gifted young musicians between the ages of 8 and 18 are mentored and trained by the RCM’s leading faculty.
+Each year, 90 highly gifted young musicians between the ages of 8 and 18 are mentored and trained by the RCM’s leading faculty.
 In 2016, an alumnus of the Academy, 16-year-old Tony Yike Yang, became the youngest Prize Winner in the history of the Chopin International Piano Competition in Warsaw.

-In 2003, the RCM launched The ARC Ensemble, a chamber music group consisting of seven members of the RCM faculty.
+In 2003, the RCM launched the ARC Ensemble, a chamber music group consisting of seven faculty members of the RCM.
 The ARC Ensemble has since developed into one of Canada’s leading cultural ambassadors performing throughout North America, Europe and Asia.
 Three of the CDs recorded by ARC have been nominated for Grammy Awards.
 The ARC Ensemble has also played a major role in researching and performing works of music lost through the Holocaust.
 The Music in Exile series has been presented in London, New York, Washington, Warsaw, and Budapest.
-Recently ARC released its sixth CD featuring the music of Walter Kaufmann, which was met with great international acclaim.
+Recently ARC released its seventh CD featuring the music of Dmitri Klebanov, which was met with great international acclaim.